Housing Authority of the City of New Haven

 After You Apply

-Once accepted onto the waiting list, keep your contact information updated with the PHA.
+Once accepted onto the waiting list at Housing Authority of the City of New Haven, keep your contact information updated.
 Most housing authorities will remove applicants who cannot be reached.
-Wait times vary from 6 months to over 5 years depending on demand.
+Housing Authority of the City of New Haven manages approximately 7,648 assisted housing units (6,558 Section 8, 1,090 Public Housing), and wait times depend on turnover and demand in New Haven.
 You will be notified when your name reaches the top of the list for eligibility verification.

-PBV Project-Based Voucher
+PBV Project-Based Voucher open

-Project-Based Vouchers are attached to specific apartment complexes or units.
+Project-Based Vouchers at Housing Authority of the City of New Haven are attached to specific apartment complexes or units in New Haven.
 Unlike the standard Housing Choice Voucher, PBV assistance stays with the property — not with you.
 However, after one year of occupancy, you may request a standard portable voucher.
 PBV waitlists often move faster because fewer applicants know about them.

-Public Housing Public Housing
+Public Housing Public Housing open

-Public Housing units are owned and operated directly by the housing authority.
+Public Housing units at Housing Authority of the City of New Haven are owned and operated directly by the housing authority.
 Rent is set at 30% of your adjusted monthly income.
-Units range from apartments to townhomes and are maintained by the PHA.
+Housing Authority of the City of New Haven manages approximately 1,090 Public Housing units in New Haven.
 You may request a transfer to other Public Housing developments but cannot use this benefit at private rental properties.

 Frequently Asked Questions